Jack

 began to read:

-Once upon a time I had a daughter.
-She was six when killed by
+time I had a daughter.
+She was six when killed by a car.
+You

-a car.
-You guessed it -- a speeding driver.
-A fine and
+guessed it -- a speeding driver.
+A fine and three months in

-three months in jail, and the man was free.
-Free to hug
+jail, and the man was free.
+Free to hug his daughters.

-his daughters.
 All three of them.
-I only had one, and I'm
+I only had one, and I'm going to have

-going to have to wait until Heaven before I can ever hug
+to wait until Heaven before I can ever hug her again.
+A

 thousand times I thought I had.
 Maybe I did, but I need to do